noidexe/Enjin-Coin-Documentation/docs/wallet_daemon_usage.md

 ## link

-Connect the wallet daemon with a trusted platform identity.
-You can link with many different identities, on many different trusted platforms.
+Connect the wallet daemon with a Trusted Cloud identity.
+You can link with many different identities, on many different Trusted Clouds.

 Example:
 ```